jayanth920/TravelBase/README.md

 Project 3 for General Assembly.

-## Built by: Nikhil Prasad, Jayanth Gajula, and Naveed Ahmad.
+## Built by: Nikhil Prasad, Jayanth, and Naveed Ahmad.